 - A certified copy of college or university transcript.

-The winner of the 2019 Boyk Law Veteran Scholarship will be announced by November 11, 2019.
+The winner of the 2019 Boyk Law Veteran Scholarship will be announced the week of November 11, 2019.

 One student will receive one $2,000 scholarship to be used exclusively toward college or university tuition or school-related expenses.
-The winner will be notified by phone on November 11, 2019.
+The winner will be notified by phone the week of November 11, 2019.
 A check will be made out to the winning student’s college or university.

 How to Apply:

 If you are interested in applying for Boyk Law’s $2,000 scholarship, please email applications to: email@example.com with subject line: Boyk Law Veteran Scholarship.
 The deadline to apply is November 1, 2019.

 About Our Firm

 The personal injury law firm headquartered in Toledo, Ohio represents victims of car accidents, motorcycle accidents, defective drug and medical device cases, nursing home neglect cases, dog bite injuries, and all other personal injury accident matters throughout the entire state.

 Charles E. Boyk Law Offices care deeply about the safety of our Military service men and women.
 The attorneys are actively investigating claims related to 3M Combat Arms earplugs.
 The 3M Company designed a “dual-ended” earplug that was supplied to the U.S. Military from 2003-2015.
 These 3M earplugs were deemed defective and caused hearing loss and tinnitus, along with other service-related disabilities.
 If you or a loved one may have been subject to injuries due to 3M Dual-Ended Combat Arms Earplugs, the attorneys at the Charles E. Boyk Law Offices are here to help you obtain compensation for your loss.